 Joint Faculty Development Program Fellowships

-The University of Alabama Graduate School has joint programs with Alabama A & M University, Alabama State University, Oakwood College, and Stillman College for practicing faculty members at these institutions who do not have terminal degrees in their fields of instruction.
+The University of Alabama Graduate School has joint programs with Alabama A&M University, Alabama State University, Oakwood University, and Stillman College for practicing faculty members at these institutions who do not have terminal degrees in their fields of instruction.
 Faculty members must be nominated for the fellowship by their home institution.
 Faculty who participate in this program receive support from both their home institution (to be negotiated with each institution’s vice president for academic affairs) and The University of Alabama Graduate School.
 The Joint Faculty Development Program provides support for up to two years of full-time graduate study to allow the faculty members participating in this program to complete the majority of their required coursework.

 Southern Regional Education Board (SREB) Doctoral Scholars Program